Your AI Model scores 95% on your eval set. You ship it but within 48 hours, users are complaining about its consistency. Sounds familiar!

 Aggregate multiple outputs

-Run model several times and choose consensus or majority
+Run model several times and choose consensus or majority answer

 Balances diversity with reliability, reduces hallucinations